sanger/limber/README.md

 If during development changes do not seem to be taking effect, try:

 - Restart the application:
-- Restart the Docker container `docker-compose down && GENERATE_CONFIG=false docker-compose up -d`
+- Destroy and recreate the Docker container `docker-compose down && GENERATE_CONFIG=false docker-compose up -d`
-- Rebuild the Docker image `GENERATE_CONFIG=false docker-compose up --build -d`
+- Rebuild the Docker image, particularly useful for changing dependencies
 - Clobber local resources `rails assets:clobber`

 ## Note about the remainder of this document